tanamim/jodeki/README.md

 ## Our Mission

 ###### Better Search
-We want to provide high quality search functions by ads-free private information retrieval.
+We want to provide high quality search functions through ads-free private information retrieval.
 Since most public web services implement ads for monetization at the expence of contents quality, the Internet search results can be skewed towards ads.
 We removed ads and allow users to get information from private sources with a little fee and make Internet search more efficient.
-We designed attractive reward system to encourage users to provide knowledge at their best, thereby users begin helping to change how Internet users of the world can gain access to the better knowledge easier.
+We designed an attractive reward system to encourage users to provide knowledge at their best, thereby users begin helping to change how Internet users of the world can gain access to the best knowledge easier.

 ###### Emancipation from Obsession with Money
 We believe humans can gain valuable knowledge from experience anytime and anywhere.
 However, it is often invisible and volatile, therefore has no value to other people.
 Our mission is to minimize the energy of confining your knowledge into money by enabling it to be measurable, storable, and reusable.
 If we can store such a volatile value and exchange with money easily, we don't need to concern too much about future livelihood because we can generate money when necessary.
-We envision that one day, the fear of losing life with a paucity of money will become a thing of the past.
-When people don't need lots of energy for value exchange, they finally become free from obsession with money, therefore start pursuing what they really want to achieve in their life.
-Consequently, blockchain and cryptocurrency enable us to upgrade the money system.
-Through which, our application aims to empower humanity to make our life peaceful, joyful, and fulfilled.

 ## Our Strategy